Signed in as:

 We encourage you to read more about our programs and projects and to join us for Rideau Paddlefest, an annual celebration of the river, with Voyageur canoe racing, free tours, water fun and edutainment for the whole family.

 The Rideau Roundtable has a long and storied past.
-Read more about what we have accomplished, our governance, and some background
+Read more about our accomplishments, our governance, and some background.

-An annual celebration of the Rideau Canal (a UNESCO World Heritage Site and an intrinsic part of Eastern Ontario), featuring educational, community, recreational, historical, and cultural activities and Voyageur Canoe Races.
+An annual celebration of the Rideau Canal in Smiths Falls featuring educational, community, recreational, historical, and cultural activities and Voyageur Canoe Races.
+Coming Soon on Saturday, June 7, 2025

 Join us for an engaging and educational experience in one of our 34-foot replica Montreal canoes, or in our 26-foot Rabaska.
 You'll enjoy a leisurely exploration of both the natural and historical aspects of the Rideau Waterway!

-Hands-on workshops and outdoor learning are provided for free to children 6-12 through local public libraries.
+Hands-on workshops and outdoor learning are free to children 6-12 through 6 local public libraries.
+We empower the environmental stewards of tomorrow.
+Join us for our next adventure!

 The Rideau Roundtable combines the ancient art of biochar production with modern bioremediation technologies to address critical environmental challenges.
 Through carbon farming, we sequester carbon permanently in soil and reduce atmospheric greenhouse gases.